chimera-linux/cports/Packaging.md

    allows, should not be owned by the package manager.
 Any directories and other state should be created through the `tmpfiles.d` mechanism, except when this does not make sense (e.g. the parent dir is already populated by the package and the new dirs are supplementary and so on).
+Notably, the `/var` directory is forbidden in packages.
 This results in a system where deletion of these dirs/files will result in them being re-created from scratch upon next boot.

 <a id="template_hardening"></a>
 #### Hardening Templates